Advanced Leadership Training Program (ALTP)

 Key Program Elements

-• A year long program – includes three 3-day events held at various locations in Colorado and New Mexico, and six one-day virtual workshops
+• A 10-month program – includes three 3-day/2-night events held at various locations in Colorado, one 2-day Metro Denver event, and one virtual workshop

-• Participants complete a 360-degree assessment of personal leadership practices
+• Participants complete multiple assessments, including a 360-degree assessment of personal leadership practices

 • Participants receive a peer coach to work with during the program

-• Participants initiate team or individual creative projects as living laboratories in which to practice collaborative leadership skills
+• Participants have the opportunity to initiate team or individual creative projects as living laboratories in which to practice collaborative leadership skills

 Topics studied and practiced include